great-expectations/jsonforms-antd-renderers/README.md

 }
 ```

-### Using our UISchemas
+### Writing UISchemas

-This library expands upon the types and configurability of UISchemas in jsonforms.
+This package expands upon the types and configurability of [jsonforms UISchemas](https://jsonforms.io/docs/uischema).
 When writing UISchemas, you'll want to
-import our UISchema types to take advantage of our configuration options.
+import our UISchema types (like `TextControlOptions` below) to take advantage of our configurability.
+See our storybooks (instructions for running storybooks under `Contributing`) for more examples.

 ```tsx
 import { JsonForms } from "@jsonforms/react"